 Field Trip Opportunities

 Please fill out the Field Trip Request Form below.
 Requests are filled in the order they are received.
 K-12 field trips are permitted Monday through Friday only.
 Park staff is unavailable for guided tours and talks.
 All field trips will need to be self-guided.

 Fill Out The Request Form Here!

 Tip: Biting gnats are typically out from mid-April until mid-June.
 You can call the park for a current update.
 Watch the Biting gnat clip to see what it is like in May on Antelope Island.

-Antelope Island State Park is a large park with multiple areas open to group visits.
+Antelope Island State Park is a large park with multiple areas open for group visits.
 Below is a list of common field trip locations, with details and information on each of them.
-Please review this information in order to better plan your trip, including travel time, picnic areas, water and restroom availability.
+Please review this information in order to better plan your trip, including travel time, picnic areas, water, and restroom availability.